IAEA-NDS/exfor-couchdb-docker/README.md

 documents being JSON objects.
 The EXFOR to JSON format conversion is achieved by the [exfor-parserpy] package.

-Please note that the provided scripts pull the EXFOR data from [this GitHub repository][exfor-master], which may lag behind the latest version of the EXFOR library due to technical reasons.
-The most up-to-date information is available through the [EXFOR web retrieval system][exfor-web].
+As this repository is still under development, the structure of the JSON documents may change in the future.
+Please also note that the EXFOR content ingested into the database is from 2019.
+For up to date information please use the [EXFOR web retrieval system][exfor-web].

 If you have used this repository in a previous state, please note that due to a switch from the R [exforParser] package to the